edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-09-09-ladder-safety-training.md

 We cover some of these in the free course below.

-{% asset 'blog/2020-09-09-ladder-safety-training-b.jpg'
-   alt='Training employees on ladder safety could save a life' magick:resize='670' %}
+{% picture blog blog/2020-09-09-ladder-safety-training-b.jpg --alt Training employees on ladder safety could save a life %}

 ### Identifying fall hazards